chrisbateup/jimmyroland.com/content/service/websitedesign.md

 The software used to create websites has a number of different themes that are [available to view as demos](https://themes.gohugo.io/) and can be customized to fit your needs.
 Before anywork is started, pick a theme and let me know any customizations that you would like me to make.

+Do to the nature of a static website, updates are done manually by me and will be completed in a timely manner but not instantly.

 Make subdomains (subdomain.example.com) that point to your other profiles.

 ## Start the conversation